North Korea may have missed a mission by U.S. bombers near its border

 On Monday, Kim's government warned it would consider shooting down American bombers even when they aren't in North Korean airspace.

-If it did indeed miss the flypast, this would exemplify the chasm between the impoverished country's outdated military hardware and that of the U.S.
+If the North did indeed miss the flypast, it would exemplify the chasm between the impoverished country's outdated military hardware and that of the U.S.

 "On the one hand, it is good for the U.S., obviously, that it can act with so little detection," said Robert Kelly, an associate professor at South Korea's Pusan National University.
 "On the other hand, however, there's the possibility that North Korea will become ever more paranoid that the U.S. is lurking around in its air or naval space and therefore be more likely to fire on unidentified targets."